-Note: Personal computer and internet connection problems do not excuse late work.
+Note: Personal computer and internet connection problems do not excuse the requirement to complete all course work in a timely and satisfactory manner.
 Each student needs to have a backup method to deal with these inevitable problems.
-These methods might include the availability of a backup PC at home or work, the temporary use of a computer at a friend's home, the local library, office service companies, Starbucks, a TAMUC campus open computer lab, etc.
+These methods might include the availability of a backup PC at home or work, the temporary use of a computer at a friend's home, the local library, office service companies, Starbucks, a ETAMU campus open computer lab, etc.